Associations and institutions are welcome to apply to become members of the ALCC.

 Determining who owns copyright is an important part of the copyright system.
 In the first instance, the person who created the material is generally the copyright owned.
 The terminology assigned to the creator depends if the material is a work or other subject-matter.

-The first copyright owner of most literary, dramatic, musical and artistic works will be the author.
+As a general rule, the author of a literary, dramatic, musical and artistic work is the first copyright owner.
 For photographs, ‘the person who took the photograph’ is the author.

 Where materials are created together by more than one author, they will co-own the copyright as joint authors.
 You need the permission of all joint authors to make use of the material.
 They even need each others’ permission before they can use it.